 If you are dissatisfied with the outcome of your Stage 1 Academic Appeal, you have further recourse by submitting a Stage 2 Academic Appeal.
 The Stage 2 proforma can be found here.
 There are three grounds on which you can submit a Stage 2 Appeal: a procedural irregularity at Stage 1 of the Appeals procedure; the emergence of new and relevant evidence which, for good and reasonable cause, was not available at Stage 1, and, that evidence is available to show that the Stage 1 outcome was manifestly unreasonable.

 The Stage 2 Appeals proforma can be submitted via email, by post or in person, same as the Stage 1 Appeal.

-The Stage 2 Appeal form must be submitted within 10 working days of the date of the response from the Stage 1 response.
+The Stage 2 Appeal is due within 10 working days after the response to the Stage 1 Appeal is received.

 While filling out your appeal form, please refer to the Academic Appeals procedure, which can be found here.